 Are you completing high school and aspiring to become a rubber technologist?
-You might be wondering about the best course to study, what school to attend, which college entrance exam you should prepare for, and other requirements apart from your high school grade.
-It does not take long to become a professional rubber technologist but before we discuss how you will become one, let’s first define what a rubber technologist is.
+You might be wondering about the best course to study, what school to attend, how to prepare for the GRE or other college entrance exams, and other requirements apart from your high school grade.
+It does not take long to become a professional rubber technologist, but before we discuss how you will become one, let’s first define a rubber technologist.

 The Job as a Rubber Technologist

 Rubber technologists are engineers that deal with the manufacturing of rubber.
 They also develop valuable rubber-made commodities that we use in our daily life.
-They include the tires for motor vehicles and bicycles, rubber shoes, bands, and other latex substances.
+They include motor vehicle and bicycle tires, rubber shoes, bands, and other latex substances.
 The rubber can either be natural, latex, or artificial.

-As a rubber engineer, you identify, describe, and state elements of the different forms of rubber.
+As a rubber engineer, you identify, describe, and state elements of the different rubber forms.

 What Should I Study to Be a Rubber Technologist?

 In most countries, you require either a college certificate or a bachelor’s degree in rubber engineering to start your career in this field and be recognized.
-Candidates who have done other related courses as undergrad degrees can specialize in rubber engineering in post-graduate programs.
+Candidates with other related courses as undergrad degrees can specialize in rubber engineering in post-graduate programs.

 What Are University Entry Requirements to Study Rubber Technology?

-One, you ought to have completed you’re A lever or high school final exam with majors in mathematics and sciences (to be specific chemistry and physics).
+One, you ought to have completed your A lever or high school final exam with majors in mathematics and sciences (specifically chemistry and physics).
 Those who do not qualify for bachelor’s degrees direct from high school can pursue post-secondary education like a diploma or associate degree first.

-Entry Exams for Rubber Technology High Education Candidates
+GRE Entry Exam for Rubber Technology High Education Candidates

-Students, especially those pursuing post-graduate education, are required to sit for admission exams.
-In some countries, you must sit for GATE, Graduate aptitude Test in Engineering, in others you may sit for the GRE.
+Students, especially those pursuing post-graduate education, must sit for admission exams.
+In some countries, you must sit for GATE, Graduate aptitude Test in Engineering; in others, you may sit for the GRE.

 Degree in Rubber Technology